 If the network agrees to enable the MPTCP functionality for the MA PDU Session then:

-i) An associated MPTCP Proxy functionality is enabled in the UPF for the MA PDU Session.
+i) An associated MPTCP Proxy functionality is enabled in the UPF for the MA PDU Session by MPTCP functionality indication received in the Multi-Access Rules (MAR) if the UE provides an "MPTCP capability" in the MA PDU Session Establishment Request message.

 ii) The network allocates to UE one IP address/prefix for the MA PDU Session and two additional IP addresses/prefixes, called "link-specific multipath" addresses; one associated with 3GPP access and another associated with the non-3GPP access.
 These two IP addresses are used only by the MPTCP functionality in the UE.
 Each "link-specific multipath" address assigned to UE may not be routable via N6.
-The MPTCP functionality in the UE shall use the "link-specific multipath" addresses to establish subflows over non-3GPP access and over 3GPP access .
+The MPTCP functionality in the UE shall use the "link-specific multipath" addresses to establish subflows over non-3GPP access and over 3GPP access and MPTCP Proxy functionality shall use the IP address/prefix of the MA PDU session for the communication with the final destination.
 In Figure 5.32.6-1, the IP@3 corresponds to the IP address of the MA PDU Session and the IP@1 and IP@2 correspond to the "link-specific multipath" IP addresses.

 iii) The network shall send MPTCP proxy information to UE, i.e. the IP address(es), a port number and the type of the MPTCP proxy.
 The following type of MPTCP proxy shall be supported in this release: